-- 1. The titration is conducted over a minimum of two (2) hours: and - 2.
-During titration: - a.
-The AHI/RDI is reduced to less than or equal to an average of ten (10) events per hour; or - b.
-If the initial AHI/RDI was less than an average of ten (10) events per hour, the titration demonstrates further reduction in the AHI/RDI; and - 3.
-Nocturnal oximetry conducted for the purpose for oxygen reimbursement qualification may only be performed after optimal PAP settings have been determined and the beneficiary is using the PAP device at those settings; and - 4.
-The nocturnal oximetry conducted during the PSG demonstrates an oxygen saturation \leq 88%.
+- 1. The titration is conducted over a minimum of two (2) hours; and - 2.
+During titration:

+ITEM Covered Non- Covered SWO SWOPD F2F OXYGEN SYSTEM COVERAGE CRITERIA OXYGEN SYSTEM (continued) a.
+The AHI/RDI is reduced to less than or equal to an average of ten (10) events per hour; or b.
+If the initial AHI/RDI was less than an average of ten (10) events per hour, the titration demonstrates further reduction in the AHI/RDI; and 3.
+Nocturnal oximetry conducted for the purpose for oxygen reimbursement qualification may only be performed after optimal PAP settings have been determined and the beneficiary is using the PAP device at those settings; and 4.
+The nocturnal oximetry conducted during the PSG demonstrates an oxygen saturation ≤ 88%.
 Beneficiaries who qualify for oxygen therapy based on testing conducted only during the course of a sleep test are eligible only for reimbursement of stationary equipment.

-Initial SWO and Visit Requirements

-An initial SWO is required in the following situations:

-- 1. With the first claim for home oxygen billed to Medicare Fee-for-Service. - 2.
-During the first 36 months of the rental period, when there has been a change in the beneficiary's condition that has caused a break in medical necessity of at least 60 days plus whatever days remain in the rental month during which the need for oxygen ended. - 3.
-When the equipment is replaced because the reasonable useful lifetime of prior equipment has been reached. - 4.
-When the equipment is replaced because of irreparable damage, theft, or loss of the originally dispensed equipment.
+Initial SWO and Visit Requirements An initial SWO is required in the following situations: 1.
+With the first claim for home oxygen billed to Medicare Fee-for-Service.
+2. During the first 36 months of the rental period, when there has been a change in the beneficiary's condition that has caused a break in medical necessity of at least 60 days plus whatever days remain in the rental month during which the need for oxygen ended.
+3. When the equipment is replaced because the reasonable useful lifetime of prior equipment has been reached.
+4. When the equipment is replaced because of irreparable damage, theft, or loss of the originally dispensed equipment.
 In situations 3 and 4 (replacement equipment), repeat blood gas testing is not required and the most recent qualifying test may be used.

-Recertification and Visit Requirements

-- For beneficiaries initially meeting Group I criteria, there is no formal requirement for a re-evaluation but practitioners should ensure the oxygen remains reasonable and necessary. - Beneficiaries initially meeting Group II criteria must be seen and re-evaluated by the treating practitioner and retested between the 61st and 90th day after the initiation of therapy.
-A new SWO is required at that time. - Beneficiaries initially meeting Group III criteria must be seen and re-evaluated by the treating practitioner and retested between the 61st and 90th after initiation of therapy.
-A new SWO is required.
+Recertification and Visit Requirements For beneficiaries initially meeting Group I criteria, there is no formal requirement for a re-evaluation but practitioners should ensure the oxygen remains reasonable and necessary.
+Beneficiaries initially meeting Group II criteria must be seen and re-evaluated by the treating practitioner and retested between the 61st and 90th day after the init OXYGEN SYSTEM (OXIMETERS AND REPLACEMENT PROBES) √ not covered; monitoring devices that provide information to treating practitioners to assist in managing the beneficiary's treatment.
+OXYGEN SYSTEM (PORTABLE) √ √ covered if the beneficiary is mobile within the home and the qualifying blood gas study was performed while at rest (awake) or during exercise.
+If the only qualifying blood gas study was performed during sleep, portable oxygen will be denied as not medically necessary.
+If coverage criteria are met, a portable oxygen system is usually separately payable in addition to the stationary system.
+If a portable oxygen system is (continued)

-Note: If oxygen coverage is approved, any equipment and supplies necessary to the beneficiary's use of covered home oxygen therapy, such as regulators (flowmeters), humidifiers and face masks, are also covered.
-Back-up oxygen tanks are not covered.
-Supplies are not separately reimbursable unless the equipment is owned by the beneficiary.